SupportPartners/microsoft-vdi/README.md

 `Please choose the account number: `

-**You’ll be prompted to enter your CAM PCoIP Registration code collected in Pre-Requisite 1.**
+**You’ll be prompted to enter your CAM PCoIP Registration code collected in [Pre-Requisite 1](https://github.com/SupportPartners/microsoft-vdi#prerequisites)**

 `CAM PCOIP Registration code:`

-**You’ll be prompted for the CAM Service account credentials gathered in the CAM pre-requisite**
+**You’ll be prompted for the CAM Service account credentials gathered in the [CAM pre-requisite](https://github.com/SupportPartners/microsoft-vdi#prerequisites)**

 * Enter the **username** and hit return
 * Enter the **API Key** and hit return